 Once you have managed to get the computer to POST (as in, you get a RAM count), you need to get your hands on or make a reference diskette.

-Create a Reference Diskette by downloading my copy here.
+Create a Reference Diskette by downloading it here for the P70 and here for the P75.
 Booting from this diskette is the only way you can configure an IBM P75 – there is no BIOS that is normally found on more modern computers.

 Other issues to consider would be to check the RAM on the motherboard.
 The IBM P75 supports up to 16 megabytes of RAM through 4 SIMM slots on the motherboard, each of which can accept a 2 MB or 4 MB 70 nanosecond SIMM.

 Check if they have been installed correctly or if they require cleaning.
 I always use isopropyl alcohol and a q-tip to clean connectors on RAM SIMMs or pretty much anything with an edge connector.
 Also, note that IBM PS/2’s require that the correct “presence detect” pins have been used – these are little solder connections between pads on SIMMs that indicate what kind of SIMM it is to an IBM computer.
 Basically, the SIMM must be manufactured by IBM for the P70 / P75 to accept them – non-IBM SIMMs, specifically, those that do not utilize the “presence detect” feature, cannot be used unless you modify them.

 Take a Closer Look at the IBM P75:

 - The Most Powerful Portable – IBM P75

 - Take a Look Around (The Outside)